davidmalcolm/gcc-python-plugin/docs/gimple.rst

       The arguments for the call, as a list of gcc.Tree

+   .. py:attribute:: noreturn

+      (boolean) Has this call been marked as not returning?  (e.g. a call to `exit`)

 .. py:class:: gcc.GimpleReturn

    Subclass of gcc.Gimple: a "return" statement, signifying the end of a `gcc.BasicBlock`